mikekasprzak/archive-blog-2018/_posts/2018-09-14-notes-modern-c-android-gamedev-from-scratch.md

 [https://developer.android.com/ndk/downloads/](https://developer.android.com/ndk/downloads/)

-Grabbing the latest of both is fine.
+Grabbing the latest of both is fine (IMPORTANT: Unless you're trying to use it with Unity, then you need r13b.
+Do check the Unity setup docs in case they _finally_ change it).

 I unzipped the files here: